mak626/auto-mailer/README.md

     subject: 'Email Subject Here',
     htmlPath: './temp/content.html',

     /** Path where the csv and other related data is stored.
-Must have the same structue of {data-sample} */
+Must have the same structure of {data-sample} */
     dataPath: './data',

     /** A csv {Participants.csv} is mandatory for auto-mailer to work.
 It is a super set of all other csv events. */
     allParticipationEventName: 'Participants', // Mandatory Event

     /**
-     * Since {Participants} event is mandatory, automailer will raise error if it could not find participant's certificates.
+     * Since {Participants} event is mandatory, auto-mailer will raise error if it could not find participant's certificates.
-     * If the event does not have a participation certificate you can set {hasParticipantionCertificate} to false */
+     * If the event does not have a participation certificate you can set {hasParticipationCertificate} to false */
-    hasParticipantionCertificate: true,
+    hasParticipationCertificate: true,

     /** Send mail To everyone in csv */
-    sendMail: true,
+    sendMail: false,
     ```
+ - If additional params need to be replaced in html other than <#NAME>, add them as CSV headers in `participants.csv`
+    ```csv
+    NAME,MAIL,REDEEM_CODE
+    MAK,m@gmail.com,testing123
+    ```
+ - Run `npm run-script send_certificate_events`

 - For Testing